 The story is tourism was another revenue stream for the Tonapah & Tidewater Railroad that was originally built as a mine railway for shipping borax out of Death Valley.

 Pacific Coast Borax Company moved its headquarters to Boron, California in 1927.
-There is the 20 Mule Team Museum in Boron for a free tour of Death Valley mining history right off Highway 58 between 40 miles west of Barstow.
+There is the 20 Mule Team Museum in Boron for a free tour of Death Valley mining history right off Highway 58, about 40 miles west of Barstow.
 There is also the Harmony Borax Works for mining history information in Death Valley.

 Garden oasis at the Furnace Creek Inn.